A pair of 19th century Italian antique wall lamps

 Description

-A pair of Italian hand-carved and gilded wall candelabra from the mid-19th century, in good age-related condition, with minor restorations consistent with age and use, and later iron bobeche.
+Pair of Italian hand-carved and gilded wall candelabra from the mid-19th century, in good age-related condition, with minor restorations consistent with age and use, and later iron bobeche.

-Empire-style furniture dates from the late 18th to early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It was influenced by Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.

 The most crucial aspect of original antique furniture is authenticity.
 Ultimately, this is vital for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with its description and photographs.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photographs.
 We also have experts, art appraisers, and historians from around the world at your disposal.

 Attributes / Details